Job Opportunities

 Organizational Relationship:

-The Operations Coordinator reports to the Executive Director and works collaboratively with the Donor Engagement and Infrastructure work group chairs and other Advisory Board members and volunteers as needed.
+The Operations Coordinator reports to the Executive Director and works collaboratively with the Donor Engagement and Infrastructure Working Group chairs and other Advisory Board members and volunteers as needed.

 Physical Demands: